francescobraicovich/simple-rl-worlds/docs/02_data_collection.md

 The script `src/utils/data_utils.py` contains the function `collect_random_episodes` which handles this mode of data collection.

+## Temporal Data Handling: Action Repetition and Frame Skipping

+To control the temporal characteristics of the collected data and potentially align data collection with the decision-making frequency of agents or the nature of environment dynamics, this project incorporates two mechanisms: Action Repetition and Frame Skipping.

+### Action Repetition (`ActionRepeatWrapper`)

+*   **Purpose**: Action repetition is primarily used during PPO-guided data collection to allow the agent to make decisions at a lower frequency than the environment's native step rate.
+*   **Implementation**: This is achieved using the `ActionRepeatWrapper` (located in `src/utils/env_wrappers.py`).
+*   **Activation**: It is active when PPO-guided data collection is enabled (`ppo_agent.enabled: true` in `config.yaml`) and the configuration parameter `ppo_agent.action_repetition_k` is set to a value greater than 1.
+*   **Behavior**:
+    *   When `ppo_agent.action_repetition_k > 1`, the PPO agent selects an action, and this chosen action is then repeated for `k` consecutive steps in the environment.
+    *   The rewards obtained during these `k` steps are accumulated (summed).
+    *   The `next_state` observed by the PPO agent (and subsequently stored in the dataset) is the state after these `k` action repetitions.
+The PPO agent only receives an observation and chooses a new action every `k` environment steps.
+*   **Interaction with Frame Skipping**: **Crucially, if `ppo_agent.action_repetition_k > 1`, the global `frame_skipping` parameter (see below) is internally treated as 0 during PPO data collection.** This is to prevent compounded or conflicting temporal effects and to ensure that action repetition provides precise control over the agent's decision interval.
+*   **Rationale**: Repeating actions can help the agent learn more temporally abstract policies and can be beneficial in environments where decisions do not need to be made at every single frame.
+It can also speed up effective interaction time if the environment runs faster than the agent can make decisions.

+### Frame Skipping (Global)

+*   **Purpose**: Frame skipping is a technique to increase the effective step size in the environment by executing multiple simulation steps for each action taken by the agent (either PPO or random).
+*   **Configuration**: This is controlled by the top-level `frame_skipping` parameter in `config.yaml`.
+*   **Behavior**:
+    *   For each action selected by the agent (PPO or random), the environment executes this action and then steps `frame_skipping` additional times.
+    *   **During these skipped frames, new actions are sampled and executed**:
+        *   In random data collection (`collect_random_episodes`), these intermediate actions are chosen randomly.
+        *   In PPO-guided data collection (`collect_ppo_episodes`), the PPO agent selects new actions based on the intermediate states observed during the skips (unless `action_repetition_k > 1`, as noted above).
+    *   Rewards from all steps (the initial action step + `frame_skipping` steps) are accumulated.
+    *   The `next_state` recorded in the dataset is the state observed after the initial action and all subsequent skipped frames.
+*   **Availability**: Frame skipping is available for both random data collection and PPO-guided data collection.
+*   **Override by Action Repetition**: As mentioned, if `ppo_agent.action_repetition_k > 1` during PPO data collection, `frame_skipping` is effectively disabled (treated as 0) to give precedence to the `ActionRepeatWrapper`.
+*   **Rationale**: Frame skipping can speed up data collection by covering more environment steps in less wall-clock time.
+It's also useful in environments where observations do not change significantly frame-to-frame, allowing the agent to observe more substantial changes between decision points.

+Careful configuration of `action_repetition_k` and `frame_skipping` is important to tailor the data collection process to the specific requirements of the environment and the world model being trained.

 ## Dataset Management: Saving, Loading, and Configuration

 The collected datasets are managed through functionalities within `src/utils/data_utils.py` and configured via `config.yaml`.